Adaptive Experimentation in the Presence of Exogenous Nonstationary Variation: Matrix-valued Martingales and the proof of Proposition

-\paragraph{A Bernstein-type bound on the cumulants.} We first recall a random matrix analogue of Bernstein's bound on the moment generating function of bounded random variables. \begin{lemma}[Lemma 6.7 of \cite{tropp2012user}] Suppose $D$ is a random self-adjoint matrix that satisfies
+We first recall a random matrix analogue of Bernstein's bound on the moment generating function of bounded random variables. \begin{lemma}[Lemma 6.7 in \cite{tropp2012user}] Suppose $D$ is a random self-adjoint matrix that satisfies

 Then